oughtinc/primer/chapters/question-answering/q-and-a-without-context.md

 ```
 {% endcode %}

+Wrapping f-strings in `fvalues.F` is entirely optional, but [it makes traces a little bit nicer to work with](https://github.com/oughtinc/ice/wiki/ICE-UI-guide#transparent-f-strings-using-fvalues).

 We can run recipes in different modes, which controls what type of agent is used.
 Some examples:

 * `machine`: Use an automated agent (usually GPT-3 if no hint is provided in the agent call).
 This is the default mode.